bergesinstitute/graf-method/book-2-unit-2.md

 1. David is more handsome than Michael.
 2. Who is as handsome as Peter?
-3. I have less money than Michael Bloomberg.
+3. I have less money than Sarah.
 4. My apartment is as small as a closet.
 5. I have as many houses as Ana.
 6. María is taller than Javier.
 7. Beyoncé sells more tickets (boletos) than Pat Metheny.
 8. My mother is shorter than I. (Use *yo,* not *mí; que* is not a preposition, it's a conjunction.)
 9. Our house is bigger than Frodo's house.
 10. Eating a lot of veggies is better than eating a lot of pork.
-(Use infinitive [*comer*].)
+(Use infinitive: *comer*.)
 11. My apartment is smaller than my mother's apartment.
 12. George paints worse than Peter.
 13. I eat as much pizza as you.